Five Things You Need To Know Before Cleaning Up Blood

 Imagine that you are hosting a party and one of your friends volunteers to assist you in the kitchen.
 They are polishing a wine glass when the glass shatters and cuts them in a vulnerable place such as the wrist, leading to serious bleeding.
 Fortunately, you are able to get your friend immediate emergency care.
 But aside from an unplanned visit to the hospital, what other steps should you take following an incident like this?

 Accidents can happen to anyone, even the most vigilant.
 If an accident happens in your home, your first concern will be for the victim, followed by the desire to take care of your property and clean any mess left behind.
-A good rule of thumb is that you can probably clean up a blood spill smaller than the size of a plate without help.
-For anything larger, however, there are many reasons why hiring a professional blood cleanup company is a good idea.

 - Blood Transmits Diseases